SF-WDI-LABS/js-algorithms-drills/max-contig-subarray/README.md

 If all numbers in the array are negative and/or 0, you may return 0.

-BONUS: Make this work so that for an array of all negative numbers, the least negative number will be returned istead of 0.
+BONUS: Make this work so that for an array of all negative numbers, the least negative number will be returned instead of 0.